Rhys Ifans

 Personal Life of Rhys Ifans

 Rhys Ifans tries to keep his personal life private.
-However, in 2007, paparazzi spotted him walking with actress Sienna Miller.
+However, in 2007, paparazzi caught him out with actress Sienna Miller.
 After that, the couple stopped hiding their relationship and started making more frequent public appearances.

 Rhys Ifans and Sienna Miller